moacirandretti/desafio-crud1/README.md

  - ✔️ Back-end with [JSON Server](https://github.com/typicode/json-server)
  - ✔️ Application of the concept of immutability
  - ✔️ Application of the concept of Property of components
- - ✔️ Use of Styled Componets (CSS in JS) 💅
+ - ✔️ Use of Styled Components (CSS in JS) 💅
  - ✔️ Fundamental concepts of HTML5 and CSS FlexBox
  - ✔️ Forms Validation with [YUP](https://github.com/jquense/yup)  ⌨
  - ✔️ Interaction with browser localStorage ⌨